Namma Metro: Phase 2, 2A, and 2B lines and sections

-Phase 2 originally involved extending four reaches of the two lines in all directions and two new lines (Yellow Line and Pink Line).

-The ORR-East Line was later included as Phase 2A followed by the Airport Line (as a continuation of the ORR-East Line) as Phase-2B.
-The line was later named as Blue Line.

-Construction of Phase 2 has been divided into six (elevated) reach extensions and four underground sections.
-Construction of Phase 2A has been divided into two (elevated section) packages.
-Construction of Phase 2B has been divided into three (elevated section) packages.
-Airport stations have not been included with tenders as they will likely be built by Kempegowda International Airport.
+Phase 2 originally involved extending four reaches of the two lines in all directions and two new lines; Yellow and Pink.
+The ORR-East Line was later included as Phase 2A followed by the Airport Line (as a continuation of the ORR-East Line) as Phase 2B.
+The line was later named the Blue Line.
+Construction of Phase 2A has been divided into two (elevated section) packages, while the construction of Phase 2B has been divided into three (elevated section) packages.
+Airport stations have not been included with tenders as they will likely be built by BIAL.

-Progress on Construction

-List of contracts for various sections under construction is as per table below: